toncho11/IBM_5160_Motherboard_Logic_Analyzer/README.md

 This repository provides readings from several ICs from an IBM 5160 motherboard.
 The information here is to be useed for diagnostics.
 It allows you to compare to a working 5160 motherboard and hopefully narrow down the IC that is causing your problem.
+This repository also contains images and links from http://minuszerodegrees.net.
+These were stored here for quick reference and backup.

 The data has been recorded with an AZ-Delivery Logic Analyzer.
 It is a cheap cloning of the Saleae Logic Analyser.
 How it works: